RaspAP/raspap-docs/docs/network-devices.md

 ## Mobile Data Modem
 Modems or Point-to-Point Protocol (ppp) devices require login data.
 A PIN number to unlock the SIM card, the Access Point Name (APN) and login data of your mobile network provider.
-These data can be entered under Networking -> Mobile Data Settings.
-The data are written to the file /etc/wvdial.conf.
+These data can be entered under Networking &rarr; Mobile Data Settings.
+The data are written to the file `/etc/wvdial.conf`.
 This configuration file contains the basic configuration to unlock the SIM card and connect to the network.
 This has been tested with a Huawei E1550.
 If your device requires different AT-commands, you need to manually change this configuration.

 For a correctly connected modem, the connection mode, signal quality and network provider will be displayed on the dashboard.